Setting Up POP3 email in Outlook

 Steps to Set up POP3

 First, you may need to know what POP3 is.
 POP3 is the way emails are sent from one email address to another.
-It may be more or less instant nowadays, but the process is still long and hard-winded.
-Similar to how your letters get from your mailbox to the recipients’ mailbox, your emails get from you to the next person.
+It may be more or less instant nowadays, but the process is still long and hard winded.
+Similarly to how your letters get from your mail box to the recipients mail box, your emails get from you to the next person.

-Letters are picked up in your mailbox and sent to your post office where they send it to the recipient’s post office who sends it to the recipient’s mailbox.
+Letters are picked up in your mail box and sent to your post office where they send it to the recipient’s post office who send it to the recipient’s mail box.

-Similarly, your email is sent to your outbox, which sends it to your email service provider, that sends it to the recipient’s email service provider who sends it to their inbox.
+Similarly, your email is sent to your outbox, that sends it to your email service provider, that sends it to the recipient’s email service provider who sends it to their inbox.

 This is one of the reasons that sending an email to someone who uses the same email service provider as you is about a millisecond faster.
 This process of sending emails is called POP3 and you need to set it up if you use Outlook on Microsoft.